2lag/three/readme.md

  - integrate to kuso.day/map.html ( test on mobile then update "work" cmd onsite w/ this + axonbox, then post on twt )
    - see if u can auto pull from this repo when it updates w/ github actions

+### thrown together tool for visualizing & validating my engine's .maps
-SHOUT OUT : https://github.com/x8BitRain/webhl FOR GOLDSRC CSS SHOUT OUT : https://github.com/sbuggay/bspview/ FOR CAMERA CONTROLLER BASE ( comes from Mr. James Baicoianu )
+SHOUT OUT : https://github.com/x8BitRain/webhl FOR GOLDSRC CSS
+SHOUT OUT : https://github.com/sbuggay/bspview/ FOR CAMERA CONTROLLER BASE ( comes from Mr. James Baicoianu )

 future todo :
- - add quake ui for quake .maps
+ - add quake ui css for quake .maps